ragundo/exportmaps/README.md

 ready to be processed by an external tool.
 <a href="docs/raw_maps.md">Read more details about them.</a>

+## Height Maps
+Heightmaps are raw maps encoded as a grayscale PNG with their values scaled to the range 0-255 (a elevation of 123 is translated to a pixel with color RGB(123,123,123)).

+Several DF maps are heightmaps: salinity, savagery, etc

+There are several tools that allow you to import a heightmap and view it in 3D (Blender for example).

 ## Is it fast?
 Very,very fast.
 Exportmaps uses a thread for each map to be generated, so it uses all the cores of your computer for generating them.
 The world is visited only once, generating the data for each world coordinate.
 The different threads process that data simultaneously